Molly Crabapple

 Molly Crabapple (born Jennifer Caban; 1983) is an American artist and writer.
-She is a contributing editor for VICE and has written for a variety of other outlets, as well as publishing books, including an illustrated memoir, Drawing Blood (2015), Discordia (with Laurie Penny) on the Greek economic crisis, and the art books Devil in the Details and Week in Hell (2012).
-Her works are held in the permanent collections of the Museum of Modern Art, The Barjeel Art Foundation and the New-York Historical Society.
+She is a contributing editor for Vice and has written for a variety of other outlets, as well as publishing books, including the illustrated memoir Drawing Blood (2015), Discordia (with Laurie Penny) on the Greek economic crisis, the art books Devil in the Details and Week in Hell (2012), and a history of the Jewish Labor Bund called Here Where We Live Is Our Country (2026), which is a New York Times best seller.
+Crabapple's works are held in the permanent collections of the Museum of Modern Art, the Barjeel Art Foundation, and the New-York Historical Society.

 Early life

-Molly Crabapple was born Jennifer Caban in 1983 in Queens, New York City, New York to a Puerto Rican father and a Jewish mother, who was the daughter of a Belarusian immigrant.
+Molly Crabapple was born Jennifer Caban in 1983 in Queens, New York City, New York, to a Puerto Rican father and a Jewish mother, who was the daughter of a Belarusian immigrant.
 Crabapple began drawing at the age of four with guidance from her mother, an illustrator who worked on toy product packaging.

-Crabapple has remembered herself at age 12 as a "snotty goth moppet in a pair of Doc Martens, who blared Hole on her Walkman, drew headless cheerleaders, and read the Marquis de Sade in class."
-Her school diagnosed her with oppositional defiant disorder (ODD) and she was expelled from the seventh grade.
-Crabapple has described herself in high school as "gothy, dorky, and hated".
-She never liked her given name, so she started using the name Molly Crabapple after a boyfriend suggested it reflected her character.
-She discovered punk rock music at age 12.
+Crabapple's school diagnosed her with oppositional defiant disorder (ODD), and she was expelled from the seventh grade.
+She never liked her given name, so she started using the name Molly Crabapple after a boyfriend suggested that it reflected her disposition.

 After graduating from high school at age 17, Crabapple traveled to Europe.
 In Paris, she was welcomed by George Whitman, the proprietor of the English-language bookstore Shakespeare and Company.
-After receiving a notebook as a gift she began drawing on a serious basis.
+After receiving a notebook as a gift, she began drawing on a serious basis.

 Career

 Crabapple went on to work as a life model and a burlesque performer, and modeled for the Society of Illustrators.
 At age 19, she was modeling for SuicideGirls and responding to Craigslist ads for nude photographic modeling.
 Crabapple earned more money modeling than at a typical day job and continued working on her illustrations.
 She briefly attended the Fashion Institute of Technology, withdrawing before completing her first year.
-She characterized the school as being decorated with "fluorescent-lit halls hung with clumsy oil paintings cranked out by the previous semester of failures."
 For four years she worked as the house artist for the Box, a New York City nightclub.
-Crabapple has called her time at the Box her "artistic coming-of-age".